vmware-archive/wavefront-opentracing-bundle-java/README.md

     com.mycompany.MyOtherService
 ```

 Parameters can also be configured via YAML files.
-Two YAML files would be needed: one to
+Two YAML files would be needed -- one to
 [configure application tags](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#1-configure-application-tags)
 and one to [configure Wavefront reporting](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#2-configure-wavefront-reporting).
-The paths to these YAML files should be specified in `tracer.properties` or as System properties:
+The paths of these YAML files should be specified in `tracer.properties` or as System properties:

 ```bash
 java -cp:$MYCLASSPATH:wavefront-opentracing-bundle-java.jar \